tlswg/tls13-spec/draft-ietf-tls-tls13.md

 followed by the encoding of the inner struct (field3 and field4).

-The length of the structure, in bytes, would be equal to two bytes for field1 and field2, plus two bytes for the signature and hash algorithm, plus two bytes for the length of the signature, plus the length of the output of the signing algorithm.
+The length of the structure, in bytes, would be equal to two bytes for field1 and field2, plus two bytes for the signature algorithm, plus two bytes for the length of the signature, plus the length of the output of the signing algorithm.
 The length of the signature is known because the algorithm and key used for the signing are known prior to encoding